delta/codecharacter-docs-2022/docs/Code Documentation/PvP Mode/Default Code/Python.md

     #To do that you do
     if len(attackers)!=0 and len(opponent_attackers)!=0:
         game.set_target(attackers[0].id,opponent_attackers[0].id)
+    #lets say i want to activate the ability of the first attacker
+    #check if ability wasnt activated before to avoid getting penalized
+        if attackers[0].id not in Game.already_activated_attacker_ids:
+            game.activate_ability(attackers[0].id)

     #Lets log all the spawned positions for this turn
     for type_id, pos in game.spawn_positions: